 Perfectionism can be a double-edged sword.
 Whilst it can lead to success in certain areas of life, it can also be a source of stress, anxiety and depression.
 If you are a perfectionist and struggle with exhaustion or depression, it is important to recognise the possible link between your high standards and your mental health.

-By distancing yourself from your thoughts, setting realistic goals and showing self-compassion, you can better manage your high demands and improve your mental health.
-Bear in mind that professional support can be an important part of the process.
-You can Contact me here.
+By distancing yourself from your thoughts, setting realistic goals and showing yourself self-compassion, you can cope better with your high demands and improve your mental health.